brgillis/SHE_Validation/doc/prog_psf_lambda.rst

 Inputs
 ------

-``reference_psfs_product``:
+``reference_star_catalog_product``:

-**Description:** Filename of ``.xml`` data product of type `DpdShePsfModelImage <https://euclid.esac.esa.int/dm/dpdd/ latest/shedpd/dpcards/she_psfmodelimage.html>`__, containing model PSF images generated from full SED information.
+**Description:** Filename of ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/ latest/shedpd/dpcards/she_starcatalog.html>`__, containing star information based on the results of PF-SHE's PSF Fitting program, using PSF images generated from full SED information.

-**Details:** This product may contain any number of model PSF images, with a greater number leading to greater accuracy of this validation test.
-The model PSFs should be distributed over ranges of the following values:
+**Details:** This product may contain data for any number of stars, with a greater number leading to greater accuracy of this validation test.
+The stars used should be distributed over ranges of the following values:

 * SED
 * Position in Field-of-View